DragonMadness/DragonMadness/README.md

 ### Hi there 👋

+### Im a somewhat experienced programmer.
+5 yrs in Python and 3 yrs in Java.
+I also did some work with Javascript and the Vue framework.
+Currently going through college.

 <!--
 **DragonMadness/DragonMadness** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.